cadCAD-org/cadcad-ri/CONTRIBUTING.md

 - `poetry run make lint`

-Fix the errors, if any, and then open the PR.
+Fix the errors, if any, and then open the PR from your branch (either `dev` or the one you created) to the `dev` branch of the official repository.

 ## Writing tests